Testing & Sandbox

 Rate Limits Apply to All Calls

-Test requests count against your rate limits: 60 requests per minute and 1,000 per hour.
+Test requests count against your rate limits.
+Scheduled posts (with a future scheduled_for) only count against the hourly and daily limits.
+Immediate posts (no scheduled_for) also count against the per-minute limit.
 Plan your test loops accordingly to avoid hitting rate_limit_exceeded errors.

 If you are running automated test suites, add a short delay between requests: